Lazarus (The X-Files): Reception

-"Lazarus" premiered on the Fox network on February 4, 1994, and was first broadcast in the United Kingdom on BBC Two on January 5, 1995.
+"Lazarus" premiered on the Fox network on February 4, 1994.
 The episode earned a Nielsen household rating of 7.6, with a 12 share and was viewed by 7.2 million households, meaning that roughly 7.2 percent of all television-equipped households, and 12 percent of households watching television, were tuned in to the episode.

 Series creator Chris Carter was very pleased with the episode, stating that it was "a very good and well-acted episode.
 I like it because it actually seemed too real to me.
 It played less as a paranormal science fiction show than as whether or not something could really happen.
 The entire cast was wonderful.
 Overall that was a terrific episode".
 In a retrospective of the first season in Entertainment Weekly, "Lazarus" was rated a C+, being described as "as exciting as Scully's taste in men (not very)".
 The episode's supporting cast, however, was described as "solid".
 Zack Handlen, writing for The A.V.
 Club, rated the episode a B−, finding that it had "no real thematic resonance".
 He found that the episode left its premise "largely unexplored", and would have benefited from a stronger focus on the relationship between the characters of Willis and Dupre.
 Matt Haigh, writing for Den of Geek, reviewed the episode negatively, feeling that it "wasn't up to much", and that it "plays more like an episode of Diagnosis Murder than anything else".
 However, the exploration of Scully's character history was cited as a positive aspect of the episode.
 Anna Johns, writing for TV Squad, was critical of "Lazarus", stating that its opening scene was "the only good part" of the episode.